AvolitesLtd/TitanManual/docs/system-settings/usb-expert.md

 6. When the Auto Update box is empty, close USB Expert, shut down the console using the power button, then restart it.

 - If the panel update has not completed after 10 minutes, press **Exit Boot** regardless and wait for all panels to reappear in the **Connected Panels** window.
 Then repeat from step 3 to check whether all panels have in fact been updated.

+- If **Update Now** remains greyed out, or the process fails, try and carry out a panel reset.
+If this does not work, you may need to manually update the panel.

 ## Manual firmware update